A Big Day competition like no other

 The competition: categories and pledges

 See the Rules for complete details on how the game is played!
-We'll announce the results at Birds & Beer on Thursday, August 16.
+We'll announce the results at the Nightlife Social on Thursday, August 14.

 A full description of each category included in the Rules.
 In order to remain eligible for competition, all participants must count only species seen from within southeast Arizona (defined by Pima, Pinal, Santa Cruz, Cochise, and Graham Counties).
 Competing Teams may fundraise for the bird conservation organization of their choice!
 Funds raised by non-competing teams must benefit Tucson Audubon Society.